peterkhe1999/CheatSheet/OSCP/README.md

 sudo msfconsole -r listener.rc
 ```

+There are resource scripts provided for port scanning, brute forcing, protocol enumerations, and so on.

 ```bash
 ls -l /usr/share/metasploit-framework/scripts/resource
 ```

 # Active Directory Introduction and Enumeration

 Members of **Domain Admins** are among the most privileged objects in the domain.

 An AD instance can host more than one domain in a domain tree or multiple domain trees in a domain forest.